 It is not my aim to assess whether and to what extent these additions to the basic idea underlying structural representation are successful.
 I wish only to bring to the fore a metatheoretical problem in existing attempts at naturalising representation.
-For it seems that we either have to appeal to natural teleology in accounting for representational status and content, thus having trouble with functional indeterminacy; or, if we reject appeal to teleology, we end up with overly liberal theories of representation, making appeal to the notion explanatorily uninteresting.
-In what follows, I wish to suggest one way of moving forward, building on insights by Milkowski (2013), Piccinini (2015).
+For it seems that we either have to appeal to natural teleology in accounting for representational status and content, thus having trouble with functional indeterminacy and with the conflation of biological and representational success; or, if we reject appeal to teleology, we end up with overly liberal theories of representation, making appeal to the notion explanatorily uninteresting.
+In what follows, I wish to suggest one way of moving forward, building on insights by Piccinini (2015), Milkowski (2013).
 Namely, that a promising way to go is to appeal to teleology in individuating computation, in addition to or in alternative to, appealing to teleology in individuating representation and content.